Ambroise Pare Society (OMFS Interest Group)

 Dr. Ellen Nestler

-Core Values: Leadership, Excellence, Integrity, and Ethical Behavior Like other organizations, the AMA chapter at the UConn School of Medicine creates and sponsors a range of educational, social and community service events.
-Our chapter hosts speakers who discuss leadership, financial aid, and professionalism in medicine.
+Core Values: Leadership, Excellence, Integrity, and Ethical Behavior.
+Like other organizations, the AMA chapter at the UConn School of Medicine creates and sponsors a range of educational, social and community service events.
+Our chapter hosts speakers who discuss leadership and professionalism in medicine.
 We also have a mentoring program that matches our medical students with undergraduate mentees at the Storrs campus.
-We are currently expanding this program so that our students can mentor undergraduates at other universities.
-Importantly, UConn AMA provides services to its students such as business card printing, faculty meet-and-greets, participation in national and regional conferences, and professional development.
+Importantly, the UConn AMA provides services to its students such as participation in national and regional conferences and professional development.
 However, unlike other medical student organizations, we are voting members of the strongest medical organization in the country, the AMA.
 We are very involved regionally, with students from our school in leadership positions for our region which includes MA, NY, CT, RI, VT, ME, and NH.
-At national conferences, students interact with and influence leaders who create national health policy.
+At national conferences, students interact with and influence leaders who create national health policy and themselves write policy within the AMA Medical Student Section (MSS).
 The AMA-MSS provides democratic voting rights and participation to students at the highest levels of its policy making.
 We are known affectionately as "The Conscience of the AMA" and have spearheaded such successful policy as universal health coverage, smoking prohibition in public spaces, and more.
-Many of our chapter policies have passed through the AMA-MSS and were presented to the House of Delegates at the national conference.
+Many of our chapter policies have passed through the AMA-MSS and have been presented to the House of Delegates at national conferences.
 Sign-up for the benefits but get involved to make a difference as a conscientious student physician locally, regionally or nationally.
-Committees: Advocacy, Community Service, Event Planning, Newsletter and Media, ProfessionalismFaculty Advisor:

 Mission Statement: The American Medical Student Association is committed to improving health care and health care delivery to all people; promoting active improvement in medical education; involving its members in the social, moral and ethical obligations of the profession of medicine; assisting in the improvement and understanding of world health problems; contributing to the welfare of medical students, premedical students, interns, residents and post-M.D./D.O. trainees; and advancing the profession of medicine.